slevine/my-ip/README.md

 Configuration
 -------------
-Update MailProperties.groovy to match your environmental settings.
+Update places in MailProperties.groovy marked with '<-- update' to match your environmental settings.

     mail {
       smtp.auth = 'true'